streamingfast/substreams/docs/developers-guide/installation-requirements.md

 #### `wasm32-unknown-unknown` target

-Ensure you have the `wasm32-unknown-unknown` target installed on your Rust installation, if ensure, you can install it with:
+Ensure you have the `wasm32-unknown-unknown` target installed on your Rust installation, if unsure, you can install it with:

 ```bash
 rustup target add wasm32-unknown-unknown